juansalvatore/git-dashboard-nvim/README.md

 It uses [vimdev/dashboard-nvim](https://github.com/nvimdev/dashboard-nvim) or [goolord/alpha-nvim](https://github.com/goolord/alpha-nvim) as the base for the dashboard and this plugin generates the header dynamically that we can pass to dashboard-nvim or alpha-nvim.
 It allows you to track project based progress in a visual way, making your nvim dashboard look cool while still being useful by showcasing the current git branch and project.
 I've mainly developed this plugin for myself, so to make sure it looks well for you, check the [Style Variations](#-Style-Variations) section, to see some fun styling configurations.
+Take into accout that this plugin is in alpha version and you may encounter some unexpected edge cases.

 ## ⇁ Installation